EHfive/uefi-toys/README.md

   * Append a cpio to initramfs file in Live CD ISO and setup loopback FS0:\uefi-lopatch.efi -s initramfs-linux.img -a patch-init.cpio archlinux.iso

-  * Attach an FAT image to a free loopback device FS0:\uefi-lopatch.efi fat.img
+  * Attach a FAT image to a free loopback device FS0:\uefi-lopatch.efi fat.img
 ```